Peter’s Gardening tips for November

 Perfect time to create a wildlife hedge, which will give you more interest throughout the year, instead of a boring conifer hedge or just laurel.
 A mixture of Sloe, Hawthorn, Field Maple, Rosa rugosa, Hazel, Holly, Dogwood, Hornbeam, Viburnum opulus etc will give you flowers, berries and autumn colour.
 It will also provide security in the form of a prickly hedge, nectar and pollen for the insects, food for the birds, and a safe place for nesting birds!
 It’s a multiple winner.

 Check out Habitat Aid for hedging plants online or your local nursery…

 Vegetables and Fruit:

 A good tidy up, clear all old vegetation – courgettes, rhubarb leaves, runner beans… Compost non-diseased plants.
-Burn or take to the tip rotten fruit.

 Place grease bands or fruit tree grease around the trunks of apples and pears to stop winter/codling moth damage next year.
 Do the stake or cane too!

 Protect salads, spinach with cloches.
 Net brassica plants – Cabbages, cauliflower, spring greens, kale and Brussel sprouts from wood pigeons.

 Land dug now kept quite rough will only need levelling and raking next spring.
 The frosts will break down the lumps.
 Trenches for runner beans, climbing french beans or sweet peas can be dug and filled with newspaper, manure and compost ready for next year too.

 Do not dig if your ground is very wet.
 Keep Off.
 It ruins the soil structure, compacts and starves the ground of oxygen, turning it into a smelly sludge!